-- A place to continue applying the tools learned during treatment.
-You will be attending support groups, and working together to keep the environment and yourself clean and sober.
+- A place to continue applying the recovery tools learned during treatment; i.e. Responsibility, managing money, attending support groups, working together to keep the environment and stay clean and sober.